 Coach Jim Owens

 Jim Owens was the UW football coach from 1957 to 1974.
 He took the Huskies to the Rose Bowl in 1960 and 1961.
 In 1968, the Oklahoma native was accused of racism in a report on his coaching.
-As a result of this, African American alumni athlete Carver Gayton was hired as assistant coach to help with communication.
-In the 1969 season, the Huskies were 0 and 6.
-When an African American player was punished -- unjustly in the view of his African American teammates -- for dropping the ball in a game, the other African American players asked for a meeting with Owens.
+As a result of this, Black alumni athlete Carver Gayton was hired as assistant coach to help with communication.
+In the 1969 season, the Huskies lost their first six games.
+When a Black player was punished -- unjustly in the view of his Black teammates -- for dropping the ball in a game, the other Black players asked for a meeting with Owens.

 Protest, Rage, Frustration

 Protests against the suspension followed quickly.
-The next day, as the team was boarding buses to go to the UCLA game, 200 protesters prevailed upon the remaining eight African American players not to go.
+The next day, as the team was boarding buses for the airport and a flight to Los Angeles to play UCLA, 200 protesters prevailed upon the remaining eight Black players to stay behind.
 Players and their families received threats of violence.
-Owens's 17-year-old daughter Kathryn was assaulted in Laurelhurst by two white and two African American men.
-The suspended players retained attorney Gary Gayton who threatened to sue the UW if the players were not reinstated.
+Owens's 17-year-old daughter Kathryn was assaulted in Laurelhurst by four men, two white and two Black.
+The suspended players retained attorney Gary Gayton, who threatened to sue the university if the players were not reinstated.
 The Husky Black Athletes Alumni Association demanded Owens's resignation.
 Husky fans were outraged at the athletes' behavior.

-The Huskies lost to UCLA 57-14, the second-worse loss in their history.
+The Huskies lost to UCLA 57-14, the second-worst loss in their history.
 University President Charles Odegaard (1911-1999) promised an overhaul of football disciplinary practices.
-Athletic Director Joe Kearney Joe Kearny (1927-2010) persuaded Owens to review the suspensions.
+Athletic Director Joe Kearny (1927-2010) persuaded Owens to review the suspensions.